alexfigliolia/rn-navigation/README.md

   );
 }
 ```
-And that's it!
-Now you can navigate between `home, contact, and settings` by calling `Router.navigate("<route>", {} /* state */)`;

 ## Nested Routing
-A common pattern in application routing is the concept of nested `Routers` - meaning a given `route` can itself render its own `Router`.
-This pattern is supported and recommended by this library.
+A common pattern in application routing is the concept of nested `Routers` - meaning a given `route` can itself, render its own `Router`.
+This pattern is supported by this library under two conditions.
+1. All `Route` names must be unique.
+If this is a no-brainer to you, great!

-One pattern difference to be aware of is that query params are not supported.
+2. Query params are not supported.
 More conveniently, to navigate to one of your screens with some predetermined data you can call:

 ```typescript
 Router.navigate("your-screen", { /* your state */ });
 ```
-When `your-screen` renders, it's `routeState` prop will equal the state you provide `Render.navigate()`
+When `your-screen` renders, it's `routeState` prop will equal the state you provide `Router.navigate()`

 ## Animating Transitions
-This library is compatible with all animation libraries, including `react-native's`.
+This library is compatible with all animation libraries, including `react-native's` own.
 To animate a screen's entrance simply invoke your animation when your screen mounts:
 ```tsx
 import { useRef, useEffect } from "react";
 import { Animated, Text } from "react-native";